mabel-dev/opteryx.dev/docs/contributing/internals/storage-engine.md

 This document primarily applies to the Blob and File stores, such as GCS, S3 and local disk.

+## The Rugo File Engine

+File reads and writes for Parquet, CSV, and JSONL go through [Rugo](https://rugo.dev), Opteryx's native file engine (also published standalone at `pip install rugo`).
+Rugo is C++ end to end with no PyArrow, NumPy, or other heavy dependency in the decode path, and it is built around reading as little as possible:

+- **Column projection** — only columns the query references are decoded.
+- **Row-group pruning** — Parquet footer statistics (min/max) rule out row groups that can't match a predicate before they're touched.
+- **Bloom-filter pruning** — where a Parquet file carries bloom filters, equality and `IN` predicates use them to rule out row groups that plain min/max ranges can't.
+- **Dictionary-aware skipping** — a dictionary-encoded column's predicate can be evaluated against its dictionary before any per-row data is decoded.

+This makes Parquet the format with the most optimization available, since it's the only one of the three with page-level statistics and dictionaries to prune against.
+CSV and JSONL still benefit from column projection and predicate pushdown, applied via SIMD structural scanning, but they carry no footer metadata to skip whole sections of a file the way Parquet can.

+Rugo reads from local disk, HTTP(S) range requests, and Google Cloud Storage behind one interface, and writes all three formats back out — including bloom filters on Parquet output.

+See [Rugo — the file engine](https://rugo.dev) for the full architecture.

 ## Supported Data Files

 ### Parquet

-Parquet is the preferred file format for Opteryx and use of Parquet offers optimizations not available with other formats.
-If a data source has query performance issues or is hot in terms of query use, converting to Parquet is likely to improve performance.
-Performance testing suggests Parquet with zStandard compression provides best balance of IO to read the files and CPU to decompress the files.
+Parquet is the preferred file format for Opteryx.
+It's the only format with row-group statistics and bloom filters for Rugo to prune against, so it sees the most optimization and is the best choice for data that's hot or has performance requirements.
+Parquet with zStandard compression is generally the best balance of IO to read and CPU to decompress, though as with all performance guidance, test against your own data.

-As will all guidance on performance tuning - this appears to be generally correct but test for your specific circumstances.

 ### ORC & Feather

-Opteryx support ORC and Feather, but not all optimizations implemented for Parquet are implemented for these formats.
-These will still provide better performance than traditional data formats.
+Opteryx supports ORC and Feather via Arrow, but neither goes through Rugo's pruning path, so treat them as compatibility formats rather than a performance choice — convert to Parquet if either becomes a hot dataset.

 ORC files have limited support on Windows and PyPy environments.

 ### JSONL

-[JSONL](https://jsonlines.org/) and zStandard compressed JSONL files.
+[JSONL](https://jsonlines.org/) and zStandard-compressed JSONL files, read and written natively by Rugo with no explicit schema required — types are inferred from the records, and inconsistent types across a partition will fail the read.

-Files don't need an explicit schema, but each partition must have the same columns in the same order in every row of every file.
+Each partition must have the same columns in the same order in every row of every file.

-Data types are inferred from the records, where data types are not consistent, the read will fail.

-Opteryx supports zStandard Compressed JSONL files as created by Mabel, these perform approximately 20% faster than raw JSONL files primarily due to reduced IO.

 ### CSV & TSV

-Comma-separated and tab-delimited files can be used with Opteryx, however this is only provided to meet the base expectation that the system can support these formats.
-It is not recommended and limited regression tests are written relating to CSV handling.
+Comma-separated and tab-delimited files are read and written natively by Rugo, with column projection and predicate pushdown applied the same way as JSONL.
+CSV lacks the schema and per-row-group metadata Parquet carries, so prefer Parquet for anything beyond casual use or data interchange.

 ### Avro

-Avro formatted files are supported, however require an additional library to be installed (`pip install avro`) and performance is considered poor.
+Avro formatted files are supported via Arrow, however this requires an additional library to be installed (`pip install avro`) and does not go through Rugo — expect it to be slower than the three natively-supported formats.

 ## Storage Layout